chenhao-ye/Mooncake/mooncake-transfer-engine/flex_transfer/README.md

 ## DirectTransferEngine Reads from CopyTransferEnginie

 Currently, DirectTransferEngine only supports to read data from CopyTransferEngine; other supports may be addded later.
-When the user call `submitTransfer` to DirectTransferEngine, it can set a flag to specify the target is a CopyTransferEngine (such transfer batch should only contain read requests; an error will be thrown if any non-read request detected during executioln).
+When the user calls `submitTransfer` to DirectTransferEngine, they can provide the CopyTransferEngine's server name and TCP port.
+If provided, the transfer will use the copy-based approach via TCP (such transfer batch should only contain read requests; an error will be thrown if any non-read request is detected during execution).
+If the server name is empty, normal RDMA transfer will be used.

 DirectTransferEngine first sends the batch info to the CopyTransferEngine via TCP.
 The background listener thread will receive a "progress" address, a counter of how many requests, and a sequence of addr-size pairs as requests; it then starts to transfer the data:
 1. It first confirms the given addresses are registered; return an error if not.